mgol/grunt-ng-annotate/README.md

 After executing `grunt ngAnnotate`, you'll get file `a.js` annotated and saved under the same name, file `b.js` annotated and saved as `c.js` and files `d.js` and `e.js` concatenated, annotated and saved as `f.js`.
 Annotations will be saved using single quotes.

+An annotated version of the `f.js` file will be saved as `f.annotated.js` and an annotated version of the `g.js` file will be saved as `g.js-annotated`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed